 It’s not impossible to learn how to properly balance your pet’s food.

-But it does take a strong willingness to learn and follow precise procedures.
+But it does take a strong willingness to learn and follow correct procedures.

 More Time and More Money